 Tip: garment bags help keep your clothing wrinkle-free in your suitcase!

-This Chelsea28 plaid blazer provides a classic look for any travel wardrobe, as well as business and evening wear.
-Polyester fabric blend makes this long-sleeve blazer wrinkle resistant, while also being travel-friendly and packable.
+This 1.State plaid blazer provides a classic look for any travel wardrobe, as well as business and evening wear.
+Remade in a playful tone with ruched sleeves and an asymmetrical double-breasted front in a pastel-brightened plaid pattern.

 You have to be careful as many jackets are dry-clean only.
 However, their versatility makes them a real winner since you can take from day to night, from a business meeting to drinks and dinner in the evening.

-As a bonus, Chelsea28 also is available up to 2X!
+As a bonus, this blazer is also available up to 3X here!

-If you’re not a fan of the traditional black blazer, then this Academia Ahoy jacket could be just the thing for you.
-Again, this blazer could be worn for work or a night out and has a really cute sailor style.
+If you’re not a fan of the traditional black blazer, then this Fine and Sandy Blazer could be just the thing for you.
+Again, this blazer could be worn for work or a night out and has a really cute style.
 It’s a popular piece from the super cute online boutique Modcloth; like many of their clothing items, it’s also available in extended sizing from XS to 4X!

 Since the shell is made from cotton, it’s likely to wrinkle more than others, which means it will need hanging pretty quickly.
 However, it can be machine washed, and can be worn as a light layer in various seasons.